WCS Assessment Information

-Below are some of the more frequently asked questions about assessment, each one immediately followed by an answer.
-Please contact the district’s Assessment Analyst if there are any further questions not addressed here or throughout this website’s assessment pages.
+This is a list of frequently asked questions about assessment.
+Expand each question reveal the answer.
+Contact the district’s Assessment Analyst for questions not addressed here or throughout this website’s assessment pages.

 In general, a standardized test is one that all students take the same test at the same time and have it scored the same way so that comparisons can be made with the results.
 This is not always feasible in practice, but the idea is to minimize the effects test administration differences have on a student’s performance.